jesscss/jess/packages/css-parser/src/CSS_NOTES.md

 or can parse a list of declarations (at-rules are considered declarations), but not both.

+However, it's not just blocks.
+Property values, also, are defined by their individual parsing specifications.
+For example, CSS defines a "list" as being either comma-separated or slash-separated.
+But a list of what?
+That starts where?
+One might naively presume that, for a list, a slash or comma separates and groups all preceding values from all following values.
+Sometimes that's the case!
+But in the case of the background (shorthand) property, a a slash separates one _single_ value (token) from one _single_ following token and those represent distinct values.
+Yet, in the case of the new color function syntax, a slash separates _all_ preceding values from the final (opacity) value.

 This means that CSS cannot be defined by context-free grammar.
 Tokenization is different depending on context and preceding tokens.
 Custom properties can be especially challenging for many CSS parsers, as it requires recursive